taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 }
 ~~~~~~~~

 The reducer has an initial state.
 There is no action yet that serves the reducer though.
-You can add a simple action creator that only gets a string as filter.
+You can add a simple action creator that only receives a string as argument for the filter property.
 You will experience later on, how this can be used in a real application.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~